Aliases for YES1 Gene

 GeneCards Summary for YES1 Gene

 YES1 (YES Proto-Oncogene 1, Src Family Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with YES1 include Megaesophagus and Sarcoma.
-Among its related pathways are EPHA forward signaling and Platelet activation, signaling and aggregation.
+Among its related pathways are CXCR4-mediated signaling events and Immune System.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is SRC.

 UniProtKB/Swiss-Prot for YES1 Gene